thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching.md

 members only have to remember a small set of VCS-commands to perform their day-to-day work.

+### Multi-repos, feature branching and the nervous breakdown

+If you absolutely want to persevere with feature branching, please use a mono-repo if you don't want your team members to have a nervous breakdown.

+### You don't use feature branches.
+Feature Branches use you

 ## How can we avoid all of this?

 By adopting Continuous Integration as it was meant when introduced by the